specs-feup/flow/README.md

 ## Development setup

-To start development, create a new folder with the following package.json:
+To start development on an unpublished version, create a new folder with the following package.json:

 ```json
 {